 - Notify winners and follow up with everyone else.

 Though that list seems a little daunting, it won't take you long to write down your expectations.
 It could be worth the time because your followers, impressions and engagement may increase.
-And, if done well, so will your sales.
+And, if done well, your sales might increase as well.

-- Iconosquare is a deep (and free!) set of Instagram tools that provides data about your account and interactions—growth charts, engagement rates, best times to post and much more.
+- Iconosquare is a set of Instagram tools that provides data about your account and interactions—growth charts, engagement rates, best times to post and much more.

 - SumAll provides analytics for more than just Instagram.
 You can track social media, commerce and Web analytics all in one daily email.
 It's free and as easy to set up as signing in with one of your social networks.